CPJPRINCE/opex_manifest_generator/README.md

 `opex_generate -c both -p "ARCH" "2024" C:\Users\Christopher\Downloads`

-To note: when using the catalog or accession option, the key `"code"` is used as the identifier.
+To note: when using the catalog or accession option, the key `code` is used as the identifier.
 When using `both`, the Catalog Reference is given the key `code` and the 'Accession' given the key: `accref`.
 I will make this adjustable in a future update.

 It's possible to also create a 'generic' set of metadata which will take the Title, Description from the basename of the folder/file and set the Security Status to 'Open'.